gideonibemerejr/SEI-CC-2/work/w11/d2/03-04-react-ajax/react-ajax.md

 #### Refactoring `<Map>` into a Class Component

-Unfortunately, we're receiving errors because there are now coordinates being provided, however, the component has not been yet mounted, thus the ref does not reference a DOM element - making the Google Maps library sad.
+Unfortunately, we're receiving errors because there are now coordinates being provided, however, the component has not been mounted yet, thus the ref does not reference a DOM element - making the Google Maps library sad.

 We took a shot at writing `<Map>` as a Function Component but now find ourselves needing to tap into lifecycle methods, e.g., `componentDidMount`.